almafrank/InfrastructureProject/README.md

 ---

+## 👥 Collaboration Note

+This project was developed as part of a team during our DevOps course.
+We collaborated closely on all aspects — infrastructure provisioning, automation, and application deployment.
+All team members, including myself, contributed equally and worked together on every part of the project.

 ## 🔍 Project Background

-Our team has been hired as consultants to design and deliver a scalable infrastructure for a client’s web service.
+We were given a situation that our team has been hired as consultants to design and deliver a scalable infrastructure for a client’s web service.
 The client expects a secure solution deployed and maintained via automation.

 ---